m3y54m/simple-avr-bootloader/README.md

 - [Getting started with AVR programming](https://github.com/m3y54m/start-avr)

+**⚠️ DISCALIMER ⚠️**

-**⚠️ Disclaimer: By definition, a "bootloader" is a program written in a specific section of program memory on a microcontroller with the purpose of enabling the update of the main program using a communication peripheral, eliminating the need for an external programmer.**
+**By definition, a "bootloader" is a program written in a specific section of program memory on a microcontroller with the purpose of enabling the update of the main program using a communication peripheral, eliminating the need for an external programmer.**

 **With this definition in mind, what follows is not a genuine bootloader.
-Instead, it is a tutorial designed to illustrate the process of program compilation and how a bootloader can self-program the microcontroller.**
+Instead, it is a tutorial designed to illustrate the process of program compilation and how a bootloader can self-program the microcontroller.
+This bootloader is literally hardcoding the code you want to upload in the bootloader itself.**

 ## Looking Deeper at the Blinky Program